TRX Gold (NYSE:TRX) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of TRX Gold (NYSE:TRX – Free Report) in a research report report published on Thursday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of TRX Gold (NYSE:TRX – Free Report) in a research report report published on Friday morning.
+The firm issued a hold rating on the stock.

-A number of other analysts also recently issued reports on TRX.
-HC Wainwright lifted their price target on TRX Gold from $1.30 to $1.40 and gave the company a buy rating in a research report on Tuesday, April 16th.
-Alliance Global Partners lifted their price target on TRX Gold from $1.50 to $1.75 and gave the company a buy rating in a research report on Tuesday, April 16th.
+Several other research firms have also recently weighed in on TRX.
+Alliance Global Partners lifted their target price on TRX Gold from $1.50 to $1.75 and gave the company a buy rating in a research note on Tuesday, April 16th.
+HC Wainwright boosted their price objective on shares of TRX Gold from $1.30 to $1.40 and gave the company a buy rating in a research report on Tuesday, April 16th.

-TRX Gold (NYSE:TRX – Get Free Report) last posted its earnings results on Friday, April 12th.
-The company reported $0.01 earnings per share for the quarter.
-The business had revenue of $7.98 million during the quarter, compared to analyst estimates of $9.40 million.
+TRX Gold (NYSE:TRX – Get Free Report) last released its earnings results on Friday, April 12th.
+The company reported $0.01 earnings per share (EPS) for the quarter.
 TRX Gold had a negative return on equity of 1.66% and a net margin of 0.70%.
-On average, equities research analysts anticipate that TRX Gold will post 0.03 EPS for the current fiscal year.
+The company had revenue of $7.98 million during the quarter, compared to analyst estimates of $9.40 million.
+On average, equities analysts predict that TRX Gold will post 0.03 earnings per share for the current year.

-A hedge fund recently bought a new stake in TRX Gold stock.
-Integrity Wealth Solutions LLC bought a new position in TRX Gold Co.
-(NYSE:TRX – Free Report) in the first quarter, according to the company in its most recent 13F filing with the SEC.
-The fund bought 291,000 shares of the company’s stock, valued at approximately $113,000.
-Integrity Wealth Solutions LLC owned about 0.10% of TRX Gold at the end of the most recent reporting period.
-1.06% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in TRX Gold stock.
+Integrity Wealth Solutions LLC bought a new position in shares of TRX Gold Co.
+(NYSE:TRX – Free Report) in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor bought 291,000 shares of the company’s stock, valued at approximately $113,000.
+Integrity Wealth Solutions LLC owned 0.10% of TRX Gold as of its most recent SEC filing.
+Hedge funds and other institutional investors own 1.06% of the company’s stock.

 About TRX Gold